 - There are nearby restrooms and a bathhouse with cold showers!

-- Bottled water and pre-packed food will be available to all runners post-race.
+- Water and food will be available to all runners post-race.

 - Results will be available via Webscorer and the FLRC Web site.

-- For remaining questions, contact race directors Laurel Gilmer (email@example.com) or Kristina Harrison-Savage (firstname.lastname@example.org).
+- For remaining questions, contact race director Laurel Gilmer (email@example.com).

 - Look for flags and arrows marking the trail or you’ll end up off course!
-As with all trail runs, it’s on you to pay attention.
+As with all trail races, it’s on you to pay attention.

 - Unlike road races, the footing is not level.
 It is uneven and can be dangerous.
 A fall or injury is possible.